sav-norem/redis_vectorsearch/README.md

 3. `python3 -m venv .`
 4. `source bin/activate`
 5. `poetry install`
-6. Put `anime-dataset-2023.csv` in this folder
+6. Put `anime-dataset-2023.csv` (the file you downloaded from Keggle) in the same folder as the `poetry.lock` file
 7. `python3 src/redisvl_demo/redisvl_demo.py`

 This will bring up a link to the local website where you can now search using text over the top ~1,000 anime posters.

-*You may find it's easier for you to put the datafile elsewhere, just note that you'll need to adjust where DataLoader looks for this file.

 ### Basics
 This project has a `DataLoader` and a `Demo`.
 The `DataLoader` will take optional arguments for both an initial file and a parsed file path.
 If you're doing this with the same data I did, you won't need to change anything.
 However if you want to swap out data, change file paths, etc. both of these inputs will need to change.
 You can do so in `redisvl_demo.py` on the initialization of `DataLoader`.
 Both `Demo` and `DataLoader` will take an optional argument for an `index_name`.
 Again, if you're not trying to change up the data or do your own testing, you can leave this alone.
 They both also take a Redis connection, meaning `redisvl_demo.py` is where you'll need to change that if you want to use anything other than `r = redis.Redis(host='localhost', port=6379, db=0)`.